|Nutrition Facts (per serving)|

 Although some cooks prefer to prepare a thick breading or crust, this recipe makes a much lighter cauliflower.
 No heavy breading that is dripping in oil...just a quick dip in beaten egg and (optionally) a dusting of flour before popping the cauliflower into the frying pan to brown on all sides.
 To remove any excess oil, drain the cauliflower on a paper towel.
 Then, serve with garlicky aioli sauce, or another Spanish sauce for dipping.
 It is a delicious way to get in on all the health benefits of cauliflower while experimenting with Spanish cuisine.

-- Beat the eggs in a small mixing bowl.
+Beat the eggs in a small mixing bowl.
 Pour a half-inch or so of oil into a large frying pan and heat on medium.
-Test if oil if hot enough to fry by adding a small cube of bread to oil.
-If it browns in one minute, oil is the right temperature (355 F).
+Test if the oil is hot enough to fry by adding a small cube of bread to oil.
+If it browns in 1 minute, oil is the right temperature (355 F).

 Flour option: If using flour, first dip florets in beaten egg and then into the flour before frying.

 Alternate Version: Some cooks like to sprinkle a teaspoon of sweet Spanish paprika into the egg before beating, which will give the cauliflower a reddish color when it is later fired.